bricoletc/delfies/README.md

 - `breakpoint_locations.bed`: a BED-formatted file containing the location of identified elimination breakpoints.
    - The location itself is provided as an interval of size one, and corresponds to the location of the first eliminated base past the putative breakpoint.
+If multiple putative breakpoints have been merged (see below), the location with the maximal read support is used.
    - The name column (column 4) records the breakpoint type, as defined above.
-     It also stores larger window, in the format `maximal_focus_window: <start>-<end>`, containing multiple putative breakpoint positions that have been merged together, due to being adjacent.
+     It also stores larger window, in the format `breakpoint_window: <start>-<end>`.
+     This contains all putative breakpoint positions with >=`--min_supporting_reads` read support, and located within `--clustering_threshold` of each other.
-   - The score column (column 5) stores the number of sequencing reads that support the 'sharp' identified breakpoint (=one-base interval).
+   - The score column (column 5) stores the number of sequencing reads that support the breakpoint.
    - The strand column (column 6) specifies the likely direction of eliminated DNA, as defined above.

 - `breakpoint_sequences.fasta`: a FASTA-formatted file containing the sequences